env0/templates/aws/ec2-redash/README.md

 # Redash instance on AWS EC2
-An example of how to deploy an application onto an EC2 on AWS.
+A Terraform 12 example of how to deploy an application onto an EC2 on AWS.
 In this example, we will deploy [Redash](https://redash.io/)

 ![](sample.png)